OssiB/hadoop-meetup/README.md

 ```sh
 $>bin/logstash -f logtash_mutate.conf
 ```
-Run the following query to find out how many sale events  has been in Helsinki
+Run the following query to find out how many sales events there have been in Helsinki
 ```sh
 $>curl -XGET 'http://localhost:9200/houseprice_numbers/_count?q=city:Helsinki'
 ```